yasufum/spp-tmp/docs/guides/gsg/howto_use.rst

 In general, ``spp-ctl`` should be launched first, then SPP CLI and ``spp_primary`` in each of terminals without running as background process.
 After ``spp_primary``, you launch secondary processes for your usage.

-If you just patch two DPDK applications on host, it is enough to use one ``spp_nfv``, or use ``spp_vf`` if you need to classify packets.
+In the rest of this chapter is for explaining how to launch each of processes options and usages for the all of processes.
+How to connect to VMs is also described in this chapter.

-How to use of these secondary processes is described in next chapters.
+How to use of these secondary processes is described as usecases in the next chapter.

 .. _spp_gsg_howto_controller: